darkwing-17/darkwing-17-blog/content/blog/2020/04-2020/2020-04-26-coronaupdate/index.md

 ## Didn't you consider doing photography as a second job?

 The competition is just too cutthroat to do photography even as a side gig.
 I cannot expect to become a paid paparazzo overnight without going into serious debt.
-The aim right now is to enjoy photography shooting without expecting any kind of payment.
+The aim right now is to enjoy photography  without expecting any kind of payment.
 Perhaps a time will come when I want to do some gig work.

 ## Will you be doing other things besides game development, like graphic design?

 I am currently trialing the Affinity Suite applications, which have been reviewed with praise from various sources who are not willing to fork over money for Adobe's Creative Cloud suite.
-The minor gripe I have is that they charge 50 dollars* each per platform, so if I want a Mac version, I have to forget about getting a Windows version, or try to consider buying both. (* As of this posting they are offering a 50% discount until the 20th of May).
+The gripe I have is they charge 50 dollars* each per platform, so if I want a Mac version, I have to forget about getting a Windows version, or try to consider buying both. (* As of this posting they are offering a 50% discount until the 20th of May, and the price is 25 dollars).

 Since I switched my regular desktop machine from a Mac to a Windows machine, I would have to get the Windows apps, although I still own a MacBook Pro.
-The Affinity Designer app is similar to the Sketch app I used back when I did a UX class - and Sketch is for Macs ONLY, so I will have to get Affinity Designer eventually (an iPad version for Designer and Photo are available).
+The Affinity Designer app is similar to the Sketch app I used back when I did a UX class - and Sketch is for Macs ONLY, so I will have to get Affinity Designer eventually.
+I already bought the iPad version of the Designer app.

+Currently I own the Photoshop Photography plan, which allows me to access the Photoshop apps, including the iPad version.

 I do not plan to do graphic design as a career, as I have no training at an established school like Otis or Art Center Pasadena, and I am not willing to pay a hell of a lot of money to go to either of those schools even if I do well.
 I am going to, however, do a bit of graphic art, but only to make it supplement whatever I want to do.